How to Build a Garden Fence

 Once I had lumber on my cart I looked in the building materials section for fencing.
-It was no where to be found.
+It was nowhere to be found.
 I was starting worry that I’d never get out of the store so I asked an associate for the location.
-Oh, its in the garden area, on the other end of the store again.
+Oh, it’s in the garden area, on the other end of the store again.
 I found and loaded the fence rolls with little issue.
 Thank goodness they don’t charge mileage on those carts.

-Oh I Need Some of THAT!
+Oh, I Need Some of THAT!

-On my way to the register to check out I remembered I wanted to look at mulch.
+On my way to the register to check out, I remembered I wanted to look at mulch.
 There is a green waste dump in town where I can get wood mulch for free but I have to load it in the truck by hand and then shovel it into the various places I want it so I wanted to see if there was a bagged option that was appealing.
 Part of being efficient is saving time and my back when I can do so without adding prohibitive cost.
-In the case of the mulch I didn’t even make it to the cost comparison due to the fact that all they had was dyed one color or another.
+In the case of the mulch, I didn’t even make it to the cost comparison due to the fact that all they had was dyed one color or another.
 Even “brown” mulch had dye in it, seriously?
 As I was pushing toward the finish line one more time, trying to find an aisle I could get through dodging forklifts and small children I passed the super glue.
 Oh ya, I do need some of that.

 Lunch with the Wife and Then Homeward

-After a quick lunch I arrived home about 1:30 PM.
+After a quick lunch, I arrived home at about 1:30 PM.
 A smart man would have already had corner locations marked out but I did not.
 I quickly gathered up four T-posts and stuck them in the ground where it “looked” like they should go.
-Then I used my 100 foot tape measure to measure and as a straight line to ensure I didn’t run into any obstacles.
+Then I used my 100-foot tape measure to measure and as a straight line to ensure I didn’t run into any obstacles.
 Oh, one word of caution here.
-If you are not 100% positive where your utilities such as electric, water, phone, cable, gas etc. are located DO NOT DIG OR DRIVE IN T-POSTS until you call someone to locate them for you (don’t ask me how I know).
+If you are not 100% positive where your utilities such as electric, water, phone, cable, gas, etc. are located DO NOT DIG OR DRIVE IN T-POSTS until you call someone to locate them for you (don’t ask me how I know).
 Once I was sure where I wanted my corners to be I drove in the posts with a T-post Driver.
 Then I supported the corner post with other T-posts driven in at an angle and wired to the main post.

 Roll Out the Fence

 This was honestly the hardest part to do alone.
-I had one 100 foot roll of fence and another 50 foot roll.
+I had one 100 foot roll of fence and another 50-foot roll.
 I started out setting the big roll next to the first corner (end) post.
-Snipping off the last stay (vertical runner) allowed me to have a 2 inch wire to wrap around the fence.
-Hmm that’s confusing, here’s a picture.
+Snipping off the last stay (vertical runner) allowed me to have a 2-inch wire to wrap around the fence.
+Hmm, that’s confusing, here’s a picture.

-Once I had the fence attached to my first post I rolled it (dragged, pushed, motivated it with verbal assault) to the next corner.
+Once I had the fence attached to the first post I rolled it (dragged, pushed, motivated it with verbal assault) to the next corner.
 I pulled it as tight as I could by hand and hooked it to the post by just pulling it around the 90* corner.
 I continued on around the second corner the same way and luckily the roll ended almost exactly where I wanted the gate.
 This meant I wouldn’t have to splice it.
 I ran a string line along the side where I wanted the gate to make sure my fence wouldn’t be crooked.
-With the string in place I was able to set the gate posts and tie off the end of the fence roll the same way I’d started.
+With the string in place, I was able to set the gate posts and tie off the end of the fence roll the same way I’d started.
 The small roll went up much the same way and viola!
-In a span of only 3 hours I had a fence.
+In a span of only 3 hours, I had a fence.

 I still need to build the gate.
-For now I just have the left over fencing stretched across the opening and wired to the post to keep the chickens out.
+For now, I just have the leftover fencing stretched across the opening and wired to the post to keep the chickens out.
 I’ll link the gate build here when I get it done.